 Take advantage of kids’ summer movies at local movie theaters.

 Movie theaters have stepped up their game by offering inexpensive summer movies for kids.
 It’s a great way to get out of the house and into some free air conditioning.
+Just be sure to arrive early, as many other parents have this on their list of summer boredom busters!

 Enroll in your local library or Barnes and Noble summer reading program